 - Paddle boarding with Mel!
 It was free to paddle board, kayak and boogie board.
 Thanks to Mel for finding this out.
-Mel and Anya had a great time together out on the boards.
+Mel and our daughter had a great time together out on the boards.
 The following day the rest of us gave it a try.
-Of course Mel, Anya and Lars were all naturals.
+Of course Mel, the kids were all naturals.
 Alan did great after a little practice and I bit the dust and decided it was best I take photos.

 - Walking on the beach!
 There is nothing like walking on wonderful sand.
 Especially when there is the most incredible turquoise water lapping up on the beach and amazing skies.

 - Towel Animals!
-The housekeepers just loved making towel animals for Anya each day.
+The housekeepers just loved making towel animals for our daughter each day.
 It was so special to see what we would find each time.
 We had quite the collection going.

 As you can tell, I could go on for quite sometime.
 So at this point I will spare you any more words and just let you look at more photos.
 Mission accomplished and an Amazing Family Vacation with many memories was a success!
 Thank you to Grandma Linda and Mel for flying half way around the world to spend time with us.
 It took no time at all to get used to the luxury lifestyle, but it was going to end on March 3rd.
 As of March 1st, I didn’t even know where we were going to be next.
 The “real” life quickly kicked back in and it was on to figure out our next destination.
 Stay tuned and we will tell you more soon.

 Have you been to one of the Marriott properties in Phuket?
 What did you think?
 We give it 12 thumbs up (there were 6 of us there).